 u) Participate in all Department-mandated training for staff and volunteers, including, but not limited to:

 1) Training on universal precautions as required by OSHA (29 CFR 1910.1030) (2008);

 2) Training on emergency procedures; and

-3) Training for abuse, neglect, exploitation and incident reporting required by 320 ILCS 5 and 20.
+3) Training for abuse, neglect, exploitation and incident reporting required by the Adult Protective Services Act [320 ILCS 20].

 v) Develop and adhere to marketing standards for services that:

 1) require all persons involved with marketing and sales efforts to refrain from incomplete service comparisons or otherwise misleading representations (twisting) and high pressure sales tactics (playing on explicit or implicit fear and threats);

 2) ensure the confidentiality and security of sensitive personal identification, financial and health information of current and prospective program participants that is obtained during discussions;

 3) prohibit unsolicited telephone calls (cold-calling) and door-to-door solicitations; sales activities, as opposed to educational or informational activities, at community meetings, educational events and health care facilities; and cross-selling of non-CCP-related services to current and prospective participants in the program;